- General Questions

 For other activities, students are transported by bus 2-3 times during the week to the Capitol Complex in St. Paul and other professional venues for media track students.

 Since many parents want to see our programs first-hand, chaperones are often parents of participating students.
-Please email us at email@example.com if you are interested in volunteering as a SSI-MN chaperone.
+Students who have graduated out of the program may also return as aide-de-camps.
+Please email us at firstname.lastname@example.org if you are interested in volunteering.

 5. Financial Aid